This help document describes the Phenotypes section of an Allele Detail report and answers the following questions:

 Can I see annotations for every checkmarked item in a Genotypes column?

 Yes.
 Click the colored box at the head of the Genotypes row (i.e., hm1, ht4).
-A new window appears, containing all available phenotypic details by genotype.
+A new browser tab appears, containing all available phenotypic details by genotype.

-- The nomenclature and genetic background appear in the header.
-Clicking any underlined symbol brings up its Phenotypic Allele Detail report.
+- The Allelic Composition and Genetic Background appear in the header.
+Clicking any allele symbol brings up its Phenotypic Allele Detail report.

 - Mouse Models of Human Disease appears if relevant for this genotype.